themill/wiz/doc/tutorial/generic.rst

 .. note::

-    To only view a resolved environment, without creating a subshell, the ``wiz use --view`` command can be used.
+    To only view a resolved environment, without creating a sub-shell, the ``wiz use --view`` command can be used.

     The returned output shows: